jiteshsaini/robotics-level-4/README.md

 - **512 MB boards need the desktop off.** On a Pi 3A+ with the desktop running, the detector ends up in swap and manages about 0.1 FPS instead of
-  10. The installer's `--headless` flag turns the desktop off for you.
+  10. See *Turning the desktop off* below.
 - Everything from level 3's pin map applies unchanged.

 ## Install